Bioremediation: A Pollution Solution

 Mopping up the mess we’ve made

-Prof Ball’s research is focused on the sustainable remediation of contaminated environments, applying cutting edge tools to reduce environmental pollution in urban environments.
+Professor Ball’s research is focused on the sustainable remediation of contaminated environments, applying cutting edge tools to reduce environmental pollution in urban environments.
 As we continue to pollute the environment with emerging microplastics, pharmacological products, and other chemicals, we need new solutions for these newer pollutants.
-Synthetic biology (e.g., improving naturally-occurring enzymes – essentially a human collaboration with nature) might be the answer, and Prof Ball is excited to see how the field evolves.
+Synthetic biology (e.g., improving naturally-occurring enzymes – essentially a human collaboration with nature) might be the answer, and Professor Ball is excited to see how the field evolves.

 ‘We are still polluting our environment – day in and day out – with new, emerging pollutants.
-Every individual needs to reflect on the waste they are contributing and minimise their footprint,’ says Prof Ball.
+Every individual needs to reflect on the waste they are contributing and minimise their footprint,’ says Professor Ball.

 This article follows a presentation to the RSV titled “Bioremediation: Restoring Contaminated Ecosystems, Naturally”, delivered by Professor Andy Ball (RMIT University), awardee of the 2021 RSV Medal for Excellence in Scientific Research.
 His work ensures that we become “better custodians of our environment,” as The Hon.
 Lily D’Ambrosio MP noted when presenting him with the award.